subhadig/restcall/README.md

 - reqAuthToken - the actual token if the reqAuthType is `bearer`
 - reqContentType - the request content type. eg. `application/json`
 - reqHeaders - the request headers
-- reqPayload - the request body
+- reqPayload - the request body.
+If binary, provide the file path.
 - resFile - the file path for storing binary response

 ### Make the REST call